 VPN Review

-Proton VPN Review: A Privacy-First VPN With a Strong Free Plan and Serious Paid Features
+Proton VPN Review: A Privacy-First VPN With a Strong Free Plan, Fast Paid Tests, and Advanced Security Tools

-Proton VPN is best for users who care about privacy, transparent security claims, open-source apps, a useful free plan, and premium VPN features without relying only on flashy discounts.
+Proton VPN is best for users who care about privacy, open-source apps, transparent security claims, a useful free plan, and paid features such as Secure Core, NetShield, port forwarding, Stealth, and strong WireGuard performance.

 Reviews Ally may earn a commission when you click some links on this page.
-Our reviews are based on editorial criteria, product documentation, public pricing, and research available at the time of review.
+Our reviews are based on editorial criteria, product documentation, paid-account testing, support interactions, public pricing, and research available at the time of review.
 Learn more about our advertising disclosure.

 Quick verdict